Scriptio continua: Javanese script

 Because of the absence of space, in computer typography, the line-break have to be inserted manually, otherwise a long sentence will not break into new lines.
-Some computer input methods have put zero-width space (ZWS) instead for word break, which would then break the long sentences into multiple lanes, but the drawback of that method is it will not render the writing correctly.
+Some computer input methods have put zero-width space instead for word break, which would then break the long sentences into multiple lanes, but the drawback of that method is it will not render the writing correctly.